 What is the book of Revelation?
 Does it describe in veiled language events of its writer's own day, or is it largely a prophecy of events still to come?
-Is it a chart of the whole of history from Christ's first coming to his second?
-Or does it deal chiefly with principles which are always valid in Christian experience?
+What should readers today do with strange scenes such as creatures covered with eyes, seven bowls of wrath, and a seven-headed dragon?

 Michael Wilcock lifts the curtain on Revelation as a drama in eight scenes, highlighting the role of the imagination in grasping this fascinating and enigmatic book.
 Guiding readers passage by passage, Wilcock explores Revelation's rich images and themes.
 We discover that deep reflection on this book stretches the mind and heart, calling us to encounter the love of God and the truths of the gospel in fresh and vibrant ways.

 This revised edition of a classic Bible Speaks Today volume features a new interior design, updated Scripture quotations, and light updates throughout.

 Scene 1: The church in the world: seven letters dictated (1:9 – 3:22)

 Scene 2: Suffering for the church: seven seals opened (4:1 – 8:1)

 Scene 3: Warning for the world: seven trumpets sounded (8:2 – 11:18)

 Scene 4: The drama of history: seven visions of cosmic conflict (11:19 – 15:4)

 Scene 5: Punishment for the world: seven bowls poured out (15:5 – 16:21)

 Scene 6: Babylon the whore: seven words of justice (17:1 – 19:10)